bevy-cheatbook/bevy-cheatbook/src/features/camera.md

 Bevy UI rendering is integrated into the cameras!
 Every camera will, by default, also draw UI.

-Old versions of Bevy required a separate camera to be spawned for the UI.
-For the sake of a simpler user experience, the UI is now automatically drawn.

 However, if you are working with multiple cameras, you probably only want your UI to be drawn once (probably by the main camera).
-You can UI rendering on your other cameras.
+You can disable UI rendering on your other cameras.

 Also, UI on multiple cameras is currently broken in Bevy.
 Even if you want multiple UI cameras (say, to display UI in an app with multiple windows), it